What’s a good

 How to diagnose: nonlinearity is usually most evident in a plot of observed versus predicted values or a plot of residuals versus predicted values, which are a part of standard regression output.
 The points should be symmetrically distributed around a diagonal line in the former plot or around horizontal line in the latter plot, with a roughly constant variance.
 (The residual-versus-predicted-plot is better than the observed-versus-predicted plot for this purpose, because it eliminates the visual distraction of a sloping pattern.)
 Look carefully for evidence of a "bowed" pattern, indicating that the model makes systematic errors whenever it is making unusually large or small predictions.
 In multiple regression models, nonlinearity or nonadditivity may also be revealed by systematic patterns in plots of the residuals versus individual independent variables.

 How to fix: consider applying a nonlinear transformation to the dependent and/or independent variables if you can think of a transformation that seems appropriate.
 (Don’t just make something up!)
 For example, if the data are strictly positive, the log transformation is an option.
 (The logarithm base does not matter--all log functions are same up to linear scaling--although the natural log is usually preferred because small changes in the natural log are equivalent to percentage changes.
 See these notes for more details.)
 If a log transformation is applied to the dependent variable only, this is equivalent to assuming that it grows (or decays) exponentially as a function of the independent variables.
 If a log transformation is applied to both the dependent variable and the independent variables, this is equivalent to assuming that the effects of the independent variables are multiplicative rather than additive in their original units.
 This means that, on the margin, a small percentage change in one of the independent variables induces a proportional percentage change in the expected value of the dependent variable, other things being equal.
-Models of this kind are commonly used in modeling price-demand relationships, as illustrated on the RegressIt web page whose link is given above.
+Models of this kind are commonly used in modeling price-demand relationships, as illustrated on the beer sales example on this web site.